 Risks 229 and 230 - Risk that contractor and SFMTA systems testing and commissioning will take longer than currently planned.
-SFMTA has delivered to the PMOC a more detailed schedule for ATCS, which includes the contractor's system tests.
-SFMTA still needs to complete a more detailed commissioning schedule that includes identification of required testing and the responsibilities for witnessing and approving the tests.
+SFMTA has delivered a more detailed schedule for ATCS to the PMOC; this schedule includes the contractor's system tests.
+SFMTA still needs to complete a more detailed commissioning schedule that identifies the required testing and the responsibilities for witnessing and approving the tests.
 SFMTA appointed a full-time Systems Integration and Testing Manager in December 2018.
 SFMTA also plans to obtain consultant support for the testing and commissioning process in addition to the services of staff assigned from SFMTA Operations.
-The start-up and testing staff members have not started work on the project.
+The start-up and testing staff members have not yet started working on the project.

-Risk 254 - As of the fourth quarter of 2020, CPUC continues to undergo staffing issues related to shortages of staff for witnessing required testing.
-This risk of delays due to insufficient CPUC staffing continues to be a concern.
+Risk 254 - As of the fourth quarter of 2020, CPUC was undergoing staffing issues related to shortages of staff for witnessing required testing.
+The risk of delays due to insufficient CPUC staffing continues to be a concern.
 SFMTA has identified a possible mitigation measure of having CPUC audit tests conducted by others.
 SFMTA continues working with CPUC to advance the certification process that must be completed prior to testing.